Catalog Description

 Reading Assignments

-1. Access the class reading on rhetorical analysis methods.
-Using the chapter resources and/or the handout provided in class, practice the method in your analysis of a contemporary and mediated communication artifact (e.g., music video, commercial, PSA, digital short, etc.) Pay special attention to the concepts we have learned in class and how these can be applied while conducting the analysis.
+1. Using the chapter resources and/or the SOAPStone method of rhetorical analysis handout provided in class, critically analyze a contemporary and mediated communication artifact (e.g., music video, commercial, PSA, digital short, etc.).
+Pay special attention to the concepts we have learned in class and how communication theory can be applied to the method of analysis.
 2. Using a mix of primary, secondary, and support sources, thoroughly research the topic of your persuasive speech, checking for source credibility, relevancy, and accuracy.
 Select the material that enhances your thesis/purpose statement as well as your main points.
 Be sure to quote, paraphrase and/or cite the sources using proper formatting.

 Writing, Problem Solving or Performance

-Plan and write an outline for an informative speech about a specific feature/artifact of another culture.
+Plan and write an outline for an informative speech about a specific cultural artifact.
 In the outline, be sure to include a clear thesis/purpose statement, a well-rounded introduction, a comprehensive body with supported main points, and effective conclusion.
 The outline should also include a works cited page for all outside sources used.
 Speaker outlines traditionally include nonverbal cues (e.g., speak up, use gestures, ask the audience a question).

 Other (Term projects, research papers, portfolios, etc.)